-How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?
-As these streets already exist as paved roadways, no effect is expected.
+5. How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?
+As any potentially affected crossings already exist, no effect is expected.

 Proposed measures to avoid or reduce shoreline and land use impacts are: None.